vincentjzy/OpenCorr/README.md

 >2022.10.21, Fix the conflict of calling NearestNeighbor instance by multiple threads in modules FeatureAffine and Strain.
 >
 >2022.12.23, Release of OpenCorr 1.0.
 Modules Feature and FeatureAffine are upgraded by introducing calsses SIFT3D and FeatureAffine3D, respectively.
 The codes, examples, and documents are thoroughly updated.
+>
+>2023.01.13, A regular update, including (i) adding a module of Newton-Raphson algorithm (NR) for 2D DIC; (ii) giving an example of self-adaptive DIC, which can dynamically optimize the size and shape of subset at each POI; (iii) fixing a potential bug in module Interpolation; (iv) updating the codes and documents.

 # Instructions